DevIsko-Hackathon/tagump.ai/README.md

 ## 👷 Community

-- Job Seekers
-- Career Shifters
+- "Early Career Professionals"
-- Individuals who want to imporve their "job-readiness"
+  - individuals that are often recent graudates, working students, or those who have just started their careers  and are looking for guidance and support to advance in their chosen fields

 ## ✅ Proposed Solution